akeylesslabs/helm-charts/CONTRIBUTING.md

 ### Technical Requirements

-* Any change to a chart requires a version bump following [semver](https://semver.org/) principles.
-See [Immutability](#immutability) and [Versioning](#versioning) below
+* Any changes to a chart require a version bump following [semver](https://semver.org/) principles.
+See [Immutability](#immutability) and [Versioning](#versioning) below.

-Once changes have been merged, the release job will automatically run to package and release changed charts.
+Once the changes have been merged, a release job will automatically run to package and release the changed charts.

 ### Immutability

 Chart releases must be immutable.
-Any change to a chart warrants a chart version bump even if it is only changed to the documentation.
+Any change to a chart warrants a chart version bump even if there are only documentation changes.

 ### Versioning